thumpus/cocktailzone/README.md

 The main structure of the app uses Flask, and uses Flask-SQLAlchemy for the accounts system.
 Each of the search pages populates its results by pulling data from the API and updating the page via javascript.

+NOTE: The "all cocktails" section is not 100% accurate- it doesn't retrieve *every* cocktail from the database.
+This is a limitation of the free version of this API which only gives the first 100 results to a given query.
+This would potentially be an easy fix by buying a premium subscription for this API to get a production key, but I cannot justify that cost at this time.